sergioB79/theForge/site/forge/content/forge/books/passed/the-structure-of-scientific-revolutions.md

 SUBTITLE: Paradigms Shattering in a Locked Laboratory

+INFO:
+Examines scientific progress as disruptive paradigm shifts instead of a calm, cumulative march forward.
+Reveals how scientific communities enforce shared worldviews, blinding practitioners to destabilizing anomalies.
+Shows crises and revolutions as psychological and social upheavals, not purely logical corrections.
+Quiet, methodical prose dismantles the comforting myth of timeless, objective, observer-independent scientific truth.

 Kuhn’s book is an unassuming detonator: brief, methodical, and quietly ruthless in how it alters the frame through which “knowledge” is seen.
 It does not flatter the reader as rational spectator; it indicts us as participants in the very blindness it describes.

 🔥 WHAT MAKES IT FORGE MATERIAL?